chagge/launcher/README.md

 Dophist Voice-Tag
 ===
-Re-thought of traditional GUI
+A thought on GUI
 ---
-Modern Graphical-User-Interfaces(GUI) tend to organize operations in a hierachical tree structure, this applies on both PCs and smartphones.
+Graphical-User-Interface(GUI) has been proven to be an effective and intuitive mechanism to organize and exhibit software operations, both on PC and smart-phone.

+Why does GUI gain so much popularity?
+One important reason is that GUI tries to organize possible operations in a carefully designed __tree-structure__.

 Take mobile system(android/iOS) for example:

 On top level: